Jaime Garzón

-Jaime Hernando Garzón Forero (October 24, 1960 – August 13, 1999) was a Colombian comedian, journalist, politician, and peace activist.
-He was popular on colombian television during the 1990s for his unique political satire.
-In addition to his work on television, he also had roles as a peace negotiator in the release of FARC guerrillas' hostages.
-He was murdered in 1999 by right-wing paramilitary hitmen, with suspected support from members of the Colombian military and security services, according to testimonies of former paramilitaries commanders.
+Jaime Hernando Garzón Forero (24 October 1960 – 13 August 1999) was a Colombian comedian, journalist, politician, and peace activist.
+He was popular on Colombian television during the 1990s for his unique political satire.
+In addition to his work on television, he also had roles as a peace negotiator during the Colombian conflict, working for the release of FARC guerrillas' hostages.

+He was murdered in 1999 by right-wing paramilitary hitmen, with suspected support from members of the Colombian military, security services and politicians, according to testimonies of former paramilitaries commanders.

+In 2025, the Colombian government acknowledged its responsibility for his death in front of the Inter-American Commission on Human Rights.

 Life

-Jaime Garzón was born in Bogotá on October 24, 1960.
+Jaime Garzón was born in Bogotá on 24 October 1960.
 He studied law and political science at the Universidad Nacional de Colombia, but his active involvement in politics and television did not allow him to finish.
-Garzón was an avid fan of Millonarios FC, a football club based in his hometown of Bogota, Colombia.
+Garzón was an avid fan of Millonarios FC, a football club based in his hometown of Bogota.

 Mayor of Sumapaz

 Garzón joined the political campaign of Andrés Pastrana Arango for mayor of Bogotá.
 After winning the elections, Pastrana nominated him as mayor of Sumapaz, an underdeveloped rural locality in the district, in 1988.
 Garzón tried to improve the standard of living in Sumapaz.
 In a year, he created a health center, the school was improved and the only street of town was paved.